MaastrichtU-IDS/get-started-with-docker/README.md

 > By default `docker-compose` will create a network so that the services can access each other using their service identifier from the YAML as URL without the need to expose the ports.
 >
-> 💡 This allows you to easily deploy a public application on top of a hidden database.
+> 💡 This allows you to quickly deploy a public application with a database in the background.

 ---